Welcome to the Dialog Research Center

 Data processing and distribution

 DialRC collects and distributes spoken dialog data from real users.
-Starting with the more than 85,000 dialogs collected from the Let's Go effort, the DialRC team is taking care of the distribution and labelling of the data and will send it out upon request.
-The team is moving on to create a system to answer 311 calls that will produce another type of information-centric dialog data.
+Starting with the more than 150,000 dialogs collected from the Let's Go effort, the DialRC team is taking care of the distribution and labelling of the data and will send it out upon request.
+The team is also creating a system to answer 311 calls that will produce another type of information-centric dialog data.
 We are also open to distributing data from other sources.

 Education